 The total estimated resource in 2001 was 170 Mt @ 1.5% Cu, 0.8 g/t Au.
 More recently CVRD has quoted a reserve of 161 Mt @ 1.3% Cu, 0.86 g/t Au.

-The deposit was discovered by Docegeo, exploration arm of CVRD in 1996 and is not in production.
+The deposit was discovered by Docegeo, exploration arm of CVRD (now Vale) in 1996.

 Basement in the area is represented by the Xingu Complex which is >2.86 Ga in age and is composed of a variety of rocks, including the ~3.0 Ga Pium Complex and 2.9 Ga Greenstones.
 These are overlain by the 2.76 Ga Grão Para Group of volcanics and sediments, cut by the 2.5 Ga Estrella Granite and subsequently by 1.9 Ga granites but is overlain by the un-metamorphosed 2.7 to 2.6 Ga Águas Claras marine sandstones.